1904–05 Columbia Lions men's basketball team

 The 1904–05 Columbia Lions men's basketball team represented Columbia University in intercollegiate basketball during the 1904–05 season.
-The team finished the season with a 19–1 record and was retroactively named the national champion by the Helms Athletic Foundation and the Premo-Porretta Power Poll.
+The team finished the season with a 19–1 record, was retroactively named the national champion by the Helms Athletic Foundation, and was retroactively listed as the top team of the season by the Premo-Porretta Power Poll.
 Two players were named to the first-ever college basketball All-American team at the end of the season: Harry Fisher and Marcus Hurley.